illinois-impact/ece408_project/README.md

 ## Introduction

-This is the skeleton code for the Fall 2019 ECE408 / CS483 course project.
+This is the skeleton code for the Spring 2019 ECE408 / CS483 course project.
 In this project, you will:

 * Get practical experience by using, profiling, and modifying MXNet, a standard open-source neural-network framework.